The Only Kitchen Cabinetry Measurement Guide You Will Need

 Tall Cabinets: 84″-96″ high, 12″-36″ wide, 12″-24″ deep

 Installed directly to your kitchen floors, base cabinetry is required for your kitchen as they are the base for your countertops, and we simply can’t have a kitchen without them.
 Many variables go into place when choosing the hight of your countertops.
 For example, if you are a tall family, your cabinetry would sit at a higher measurement to accommodate a comfortable counter height.
 If you are building a wheelchair accessible kitchen, the dimensions for your base countertops would be lower than the standard height.
+Recent kitchen design trends push the precision in cabinetry measurements.
+The frame and size make all the difference!

 What are the measurements of base kitchen cabinets?